-- Support for Taiwan.
-The Bush Administration was more supportive of Taiwan security than were any previous U.S. Administrations.
-Some suggested that greater support for Taiwan served to balance U.S. contacts with the PRC and eliminate recurring White House tensions with Congress, where Taiwan is an interest of many Members. - Changing U.S. Priorities.
-September 11, the resulting U.S.-led anti-terrorism war, and U.S. military campaigns in Afghanistan and Iraq brought about dramatic changes in global and national priorities including new agendas within Congress that took precedence over many other foreign policy issues, including the PRC. - Changing PRC Priorities.
-After 2001, the PRC became preoccupied with a wholesale transition to a new generation of leaders who began to put their own stamp on policy decisions.
-New PRC leaders remained focused on maintaining social stability, nurturing China's growing international economic clout, and expanding its increasingly modulated and proactive foreign policy.2
+- The White House's greater support for Taiwan security, which served to balance U.S. contacts with the PRC and eliminate recurring White House tensions with Congress, where Taiwan is an interest of many Members. - The September 11, 2001 terrorist attacks against the United States, which brought about dramatic changes in global and national priorities including new agendas within Congress that took priority over other foreign policy issues, including the PRC. - PRC preoccupations in 2001-2003 with a wholesale transition to a new generation of leaders who began to put their own stamp on policy decisions.2